 Before embarking on a formal complaints process it is important that all parties peruse the whole of this procedure and seek clarification for any aspects of which they are unsure.

-This complaints procedure was ratified by the full governing body of School on The procedure was discussed with the teaching staff on The procedure will be available on the school's website, from the school office and distributed to all new families as part of their induction pack; for example, when starting in Nursery/Reception class.
-Next review xi.
-Resolving complaints xii.
-Time limits xiii.
-Convening a complaints committee
+The procedure will be available on the school's website, from the school office and distributed to all new families as part of their induction pack; for example, when starting in Nursery/Reception class.

 Contents